dgrabar/dgrabar.github.io/azure/devops/backup_iis_config_site_powershell.md

+# Backup IIS config and website before deployment using Powershell2

 In order to backup your local IIS config files and backing up whole site, you can use Powershell script to perform this operation as part of your manual or streamlined DevOps release/deployment phase.